gongchenghua/Self-Pro/README.md

-You can run ds.sh to
+You can check run.sh to run the code